 · Turtles only eat in the water — they will refuse food if it is placed elsewhere.

 · Feeding frequency is generally once daily for young turtles and three times a week for older turtles.
 Some turtles may take several weeks to accept new foods.

-· Feed a balanced selection of meat and vegetables such as whole fish (preferably live), baby frozen mice, yabbies, shrimps, worms, insects, fresh water plants, spirulina discs, carrots, capsicums and beans cut into bite-sized pieces.
+· Feed a balanced selection of meat and vegetables such as whole fish, baby frozen mice, yabbies, shrimps, worms, insects, fresh water plants, spirulina discs, carrots, capsicums and beans cut into bite-sized pieces.

 · Raw red meat and mince is not an appropriate diet as they lack calcium and many vitamins.